-Use a soft cloth or sponge and a non-acid/ abrasive detergent when cleaning the battery box or soft tray.
-To check if any acid is present in the soft tray or bag, simply press it softly.
-A strong smell from the soft tray may also indicate spilled acid.
+Use a soft cloth or sponge and a non-acid/ abrasive detergent when cleaning the battery box or tray.

 Always treat spilled battery acid as hazardous waste.
 Dispose of spilled battery acid according to the local and national regulations.

-Before the camping season or extensive travelling, check the soft tray or bag for faults and replace if necessary.
+Before the camping season or extensive travelling, check the tray is in good condition with no cracks, holes or splits and replace if necessary.

-The cleaning of the battery box and soft tray or bag should only be done after all power sources have been switched off, in order to prevent a hazardous situations.
+The cleaning of the battery box and tray should only be done after all power sources have been switched off, in order to prevent a hazardous situations.